 Econfina River State Park

-A raccoon at the water's edge, Econfina River State Park
+A raccoon at the water's edge at Econfina River State Park

 Econfina River State Park is a 3,377-acre property located near the mouth of the Econfina River on the Gulf of Mexico.
 The countryside here is mostly oak-and-palm forest, pine flatwoods and broad areas of salt marsh with interspersed islands covered with pines.
 This is all part of a large estuarine tidal marsh that extends from St. Marks National Wildlife Refuge to Cedar Key.